Self portrait in blue

 But back to the point:

 This self-portrait is based on the official photo taken when I received the highest academic award at my MBA.
 At the time, I didn’t fully understand why it felt bittersweet.
-I thought I was relaxed, celebrating — but in truth, I was still quietly holding myself to the highest imaginable standards.
+I thought I was celebrating, but in truth, I was still quietly holding myself to the highest imaginable standards.
 Always performing.
 Always proving.

 That award became my open door.